 Gen Z Savings Account Options

 You can move on to choosing where to save money after you've considered your goals.
 There are five basic account types that could be a good fit for your Gen Z savings:

 Traditional Savings Accounts

 A traditional savings account is just what it sounds like: a deposit account that holds your savings.
-These accounts can be offered by banks and credit unions; savings accounts typically earn interest and allow for up to six withdrawals per month without a penalty.
+You can find these accounts at banks or credit unions and use them to save for short- or long-term. goals.

 High-Yield Savings Accounts